mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Maps between the unit sphere and a [cos(theta), phi] parameterization.

+.. py:class:: mitsuba.python.util.ParameterMap(properties, hierarchy)

+    Dictionary-like object that references various parameters used in a Mitsuba scene graph.
+Parameters can be read and written using standard syntax (``parameter_map[key]``).
+The class exposes several non-standard functions, specifically :py:meth:`~:py:class:`mitsuba.python.util.ParameterMap.torch`()`,
+    :py:meth:`~:py:class:`mitsuba.python.util.ParameterMap.update`()`, and
+    :py:meth:`~:py:class:`mitsuba.python.util.ParameterMap.keep`()`.

+    .. py:method:: __init__(properties, hierarchy)

+        Private constructor (use
+        :py:func:`mitsuba.python.util.traverse()` instead)

+    .. py:method:: mitsuba.python.util.ParameterMap.torch() -> dict

+        Converts all Enoki arrays into PyTorch arrays and return them as a dictionary.
+This is mainly useful when using PyTorch to optimize a Mitsuba scene.

+    .. py:method:: mitsuba.python.util.ParameterMap.update() -> None

+        This function should be called at the end of a sequence of writes to the dictionary.
+It automatically notifies all modified Mitsuba objects and their parent objects that they should refresh their internal state.
+For instance, the scene may rebuild the kd-tree when a shape was modified, etc.

+    .. py:method:: mitsuba.python.util.ParameterMap.keep(keys: list) -> None

+        Reduce the size of the dictionary by only keeping elements, whose keys are part of the provided list 'keys'.

+.. py:function:: mitsuba.python.util.traverse(node: mitsuba.core.Object) -> mitsuba.python.util.ParameterMap

+    Traverse a node of Mitsuba's scene graph and return a dictionary-like object that can be used to read and write associated scene parameters.

+    See also :py:class:`mitsuba.python.util.ParameterMap`.

+.. py:function:: mitsuba.python.math.rlgamma(a, x)

+    Regularized lower incomplete gamma function based on CEPHES

 .. py:class:: mitsuba.python.autodiff.Adam(params, lr, beta_1=0.9, beta_2=0.999, epsilon=1e-08)

     Base class: :py:class:`mitsuba.python.autodiff.Optimizer`